Writing Digital Culture into Contemporary Realist Young Adult Literature:

-This thesis argues that contemporary realist Young Adult Literature (YAL) thrives at an exciting nexus of possibilities, including literary experimentation, storytelling, identity formation, and culture shaping.
-As such, certain YAL represents a valuable discourse around urgent post-digital literary and cultural ideas that evidence new ways of thinking about, and responding creatively to, the subject of digital technologies within the lives of young people and within literature.
+My PhD thesis argues that contemporary realist Young Adult Literature (YAL) thrives at an exciting nexus of possibilities, including literary experimentation, storytelling, identity formation, and culture shaping.
+With this in mind, certain YAL can be seen as representing a valuable discourse around urgent post-digital literary and cultural ideas that evidence new ways of thinking about, and responding creatively to, the subject of digital technologies within the lives of young people and within literature.

 KEYWORDS: creative writing, multimodal writing, digital culture, young adult literature, creative practice-based research.

 Cover art for my PhD novel by the talented Libby Scott. www.libbymariescott.co.uk

 The Networked Wonderland of Us was longlisted for The Times Chicken House Children's Fiction Competition 2020.